Graphic version of this page | Change how these pages look

 3. Identify approximately 25 aspects of people’s experiences for thematic analysis and illustration with extracts from the interviews.

-4. Provide the basis for a site at www.healthtalkonline.org to improve public and professional understanding of the patient’s experience of gout.
+4. Provide the basis for a site at (External) www.healthtalkonline.org to improve public and professional understanding of the patient’s experience of gout.

 Changes to project objectives